-Furthermore, interactions formed between the target protein and each TOP 2 ligand and native ligand.
-Based on the types of bonds produced, hydrophobic bonds and van der Waals bonds are the most dominant bonds.
-Residues in bold font are amino acid residues from the pdb control ligand that are maintained in samples with the same bond type.
-Meanwhile, residues in italic font are residues maintained in samples but with changed bond types and distances.
-Based on the analysis of active sites, amino acid residues, high affinity and low binding energy are supported by the ability to maintain key amino acids in order to have activity similar to the native ligand control.
-Figures 7 show the 3D visualization results of the target protein complex with sample and control ligands.
+Interactions were formed between the target protein and each of the top 2 ligands as well as the native ligand.
+Based on the types of bonds produced, hydrophobic bonds and van der Waals bonds were the most dominant.
+Residues in bold font are amino acid residues from the PDB control ligand that are maintained in samples with the same bond type.
+Meanwhile, residues in italic font are those maintained in samples but with altered bond types and distances.
+Based on the analysis of active sites, amino acid residues, high affinity, and low binding energy are supported by the ability to maintain key amino acids, ensuring activity similar to that of the native ligand control.
+Figure 7 and 8 shows the 3D visualisation results of the target protein complex with the sample and control ligands.

+Figure 7.
+Docking results visualization, a) ESR1/ER Alpha-estradiol protein (pdb control), b) ESR1/ER Alpha-andrographolide protein, and c) ESR1/ER Alpha-6 gingerol protein.
+The left side shows 3D visualization, the right side shows the types of bonds formed between ligand-protein.

+Figure 8.
+Docking results visualization, a) AR-testosterone protein (pdb control), b) AR-andropanolide protein, and c) AR-sarcostin protein.
+The left side shows 3D visualization, the right side shows the types of bonds formed between ligand-protein.